-Another benefit to Real Estate Crowdfunding, similar to REITs are there is a lower cost entry than typical real estate.
+Another benefit to Real Estate Crowdfunding, similar to REITs is there is a lower-cost entry than typical real estate.
 Since you’re buying shares, you can invest with as little as $5000 on Realty Mogul and as little as $500 on Fundrise.

 Here are some investment opportunities found by investing at Fundrise:

 Drawbacks of Real Estate Crowdfunding

 Since the benefits of crowdfunding are very similar to public REITs, they share some same drawbacks as well.
 First of all, you still have less control over each property since you are sharing it among many other investors.

 Also, what separates crowdfunding sites from public-traded ETFs and REITs is the fact that they are harder to withdraw.
 Just like in buying actual real estate, crowdfunding with private REITs and funds is designed to have less liquidity.
 This means, you can not just click a button and your money is pulled out and send to your bank within 2-5 business days like a stock brokerage.
 Some sites require that you have your money invested for fixed terms such as 2 years or 5 years.
 You can still receive your dividends every month or quarter depending on the company but you will not be able to withdraw your original investment until the time is up.
 Fundrise has a new policy that does allow for withdrawal earlier but it still takes at least 60 days to have your money credited back to your account.

 Last, you will still be taxed under typical dividend rates whereas if you had physical property, you would only owe taxes on the sale of the property.